j-s-ashley/cz-2025-summer-minutes/council1.md

 Responsibilities: organizing the health cabinet and passing the budget

-I'm running because I wanted to make sure we had the basic necessities because that can be really great prevatantive.

-Another resp from the past that I would be willing to do would be workshops and 'zines.
+I'm running because I wanted to make sure we had the basic necessities because that can be really great preventative measures.
+Another responsibility from the past that I would be willing to do would be workshops and 'zines.
+I welcome questions.

-Welcome questions.

 #### annon comments